NestcoinCo/nubian-dsa-connect/README.md

 Every user needs to create Smart Account to interact with DeFi Protocols seamlessly; this allows developers to build extensible use-cases with maximum security and composability.
 You can also create multiple account for a single address.

+To get started using the SDK, you must do one or all of the following:

 - Create Smart Account - `build()`
 - Fetch Smart Accounts - `getAccounts()`
 - Set Smart Account - `setInstance()`

 ### build()

-Create a DSA Account.
+This creates a uniquely numbered Smart Account which acts as a proxy to interact with verified DeFi protocols and each DSA has a unique ethereum address.
 If the account is already created, you can use the `setInstance` method to activate a paricular DSA account and start casting spells.

 ```js
 // in async functions